AP 100

 • Banks

-• Office campuses
+• Office buildings and campuses

 • Schools

-• Businesses or homes in high-crime areas
+• Businesses in high-crime areas

 Threat Assessment in Schools